Of all our emotions,~ Dr. David Gruder

 You are on the verge of discovering far better ways of dealing with anger than venting, managing, avoiding, or repressing it.
 You are about to discover how to effectively deal with boundaries, escalation, flooding and recycling anger in the distinctly different ways that each form uniquely requires.
 You are about to tap into a wellspring of wisdom and tools for dealing with anger that aren’t even known by the vast majority of my fellow psychologists and other helping professionals & human potential experts… let alone everyday folks who value their self-development enough to invest in it.

 Just how valuable is this system?
-Valuable enough to have been Featured in Forbes.
+Valuable enough to have been Featured in Forbes (opens new window).

-This highly valuable system remains unknown to most people even though it’s arguable the complete system available for vastly upgrading our relationship with all four forms of anger.
+This highly valuable system remains unknown to most people even though it’s arguably the most complete system available for vastly upgrading our relationship with all four forms of anger.
 You now have an opportunity to access the Anger Literacy & Effectiveness System™ that:

 - Self-improvers, entrepreneurs & leaders have used to improve their effectiveness at work & their relationships at home.